bbauska/W3Cx-2of5/README.md

 </p>

-For over 15 years, the W3C has been developing and hosting <a href="https://w3c.github.io/developers/">free and open source tools</a> used every day by millions of Web developers and Web designers.
-All the tools listed below are Web-based, and are available as downloadable sources or as free services on the <a href="https://w3c.github.io/developers/tools/">W3C Developers tools</a>.
+For over 15 years, the W3C has been developing and hosting <a href="https://w3c.github.io/developers/" target="_blank">free and open source tools</a> used every day by millions of Web developers and Web designers.
+All the tools listed below are Web-based, and are available as downloadable sources or as free services on the <a href="https://w3c.github.io/developers/tools/" target="_blank">W3C Developers tools</a>.

 <h3>W3C Validator</h3>